 If you wake up every morning groggy and tired, it might be time to readjust your sleep schedule, perhaps going to bed 15 or 30 minutes earlier until you feel more refreshed.

 Changes in age, stress, health and many other things influence the amount of sleep we need.
-Even an old mattress can contribute to less restful sleep according to research, so be aware of your sleep environment too.
+Even an old mattress can contribute to less restful sleep according to so be aware of your sleep environment too.

 If you have the basics of healthy sleep down and still feel tired, there could be other factors at play.
 Dr. Muehlbach explains:

 If difficulty falling asleep or staying asleep impacts your ability to feel rested during the day and incorporating healthy sleep habits isn’t helping, bring it up with your doctor.
-Things like sleep apnea, restless leg syndrome, and insomnia can have a significant affects on how you feel during the day, and often go undiagnosed.
+Things like sleep apnea, restless leg syndrome, and insomnia can have significant effects on how you feel during the day, and often go undiagnosed.

 Do you rely on an alarm clock, or is your internal clock well-tuned?
 Share in the poll.